The admissions process can be intimidating! We’re here to help.

 #1 Submit Your Online Application

-- You do not have to complete your application in one sitting - you can save it partially completed, then log back in to your user account to finish it later.
-Don't forget to write down your Login ID and PIN!
+- You do not have to complete your application in one sitting - you can save it partially completed, then log back in to finish it later.
+Don't forget to keep track of the email address and password you use to log in!
 Use any Start Your Application link to log back in.

 - You can enter a personal statement directly into the application.